janbvalentin/ICD10_categories/README.md

 # ICD10_categories
 Disease, medicine and procedure categories using ATC and ICD-10 based SKS-codes

-Files contains Regular expression patterns for each category.
+Files contain regular expression patterns for each category.
 In addition, each file may contain:

-Name: name of category
+**Name:** name of category

-Label: Description of category
+**Label:** Description of category

-DIAG: List of ATC/SKS codes
+**DIAG:** List of ATC/SKS codes

-Regex: Regular expression string for identifying the ATC/SKS codes
+**Regex:** Regular expression string for identifying the ATC/SKS codes

-Weight: weight of the category if used in a score of disease burden
+**Weight:** weight of the category if used in a score of disease burden

+The files are can be used with the code from the [GitHub Pages](https://pages.github.com/) repository, to categorise individuals in the Danish National Registers.

 ## Files: